MattKimura/Emulator-Saves/README.md

 Note: 3DS saves are generally region free, which is why they aren't labeled by region.

+# About Switch Saves
+In any switch emulator just right click your game and choose "open save data location" then drag the save files into this path.

+For modded Switch, use homebrew apps such as Checkpoint/JKSV to import saves.
+First create save data by launching a game once and closing.

 # About RetroArch Saves
 The saves need to be renamed to match your rom file name